This fund is provided by Youth Music Initiative and administered on their behalf by Scottish Music Centre.

 - Scottish Music Centre recommends Creating Safety to all practitioners working with young people.

-For organisations, if the application has been successful, in order to release the last 10% of awarded funds, we require an End of Project Report to be completed and returned within 2 months of the funded activity taking place.
+For organisations, if the application has been successful, in order to release the last 10% of awarded funds, we require an End-of-Project Monitoring Form to be completed and returned within 2 months of the funded activity taking place.
 Please return this form to us and not Creative Scotland.

 Should you require help and advice in completing your application, please email us at email@example.com or phone the Scottish Music Centre on 0141 552 5222.
 The Centre is open 10-6 Monday to Friday